- Solicitors For Business

 - Construction workers

 Contact dermatitis isn’t always caused as a result of someone’s occupation.
-Substances causing skin irritation are used in an array of different environments and exposure to these substances may occur whilst you are a visitor on someone else’s premises, or as the result of a purchase you’ve made, if the product in question isn’t properly allergy tested.
+Substances causing skin irritation are used in an array of different environments and exposure to these substances may occur whilst you are a visitor on someone else’s premises, have employed somebody's services or as the result of a purchase you’ve made.

 If your dermatitis has developed as the result of a third party’s negligence, you are still able to make a claim and our team is very well equipped to be able to handle it on your behalf.
 Take a look at our compensation calculator to get further information on this element of skin damage in a non-work setting.